jbweber/foundry/CLOUDINIT.md

 1. **NoCloud only**: We only support NoCloud datasource (ISO-based)
 2. **Static network only**: Only static IP configuration (no DHCP)
-3. **Basic user-data**: Only hostname, SSH keys, and password configuration
-4. **No vendor-data**: We don't generate vendor-data (optional in NoCloud)
+3. **No vendor-data**: We don't generate vendor-data (optional in NoCloud)

 ### Future Enhancements

-- Support additional cloud-config modules (packages, runcmd, write_files, etc.)
 - Support DHCP network configuration
 - Support for ConfigDrive datasource
-- Support for custom user-data templates
 - Support for CoreOS Ignition (alternative to cloud-init)
+- User-data templating with variable substitution

 ## References